Basic Guide the Culture of Hostas

 first two weeks and then at least an inch of rain a week.

-Hostas should be planted between 18 inches and two feet apart on each side.
+Hostas should be planted between 18-24 inches apart on each side.
 Some varieties multiply

 very fast, and the clumps will become crowded if planted too close.

-I do not divide my hostas until they have grown very large and the center begins to die out.
-I like
+We do not divide our hostas until they have grown very large and the center begins to die out.
+We like

 large clumps and showy foliage.
 If you like smaller clumps divide more often.